light-candy/digital-vision-solutions/README.md

 # digital-vision-solutions
 Landing page for a computer vision start-up.
+They now have a much better website, so this one is hosted <a href="https://unruffled-meninsky-11b127.netlify.app/">here</a>
 Made with <a href="https://bulma.io/">Bulma.io</a>